 I do not have sufficient information to answer this question fully or accurately.
 Let me give you my initial impressions.
 I assume you are a member of a Laborers Union which has assigned you for many years to a specific business.
 You have apparently performed your job well and you are being forced...Read more »

 This condition makes it unfair and inequitable to every and all members paying the same dues.
 The CBA only states by seniority. " it's always been this way" is the answer I recused as to why it isn't a fair rotating list.
-Is there any repercussions against the union or the body of the union that...
+Is there any repercussions against the union or the body...
 Read more »

 Speak to your union rep and the attorney that is provided by your union.
 If necessary, take your agreement and meet privately with an employment lawyer.